samfitgen/trgen/docs/Olympic_Triathlon_Build-Mid_Volume.md

 **Description**:

-> Just like week 1, run 40min Easy-Moderate, RPE6 and randomly insert 8x30s
+> Just like Week 1, run 40min Easy-Moderate, RPE6 and randomly insert 8x30s
 > bursts of high speed, RPE9 with even smoother form this time, still separating
-> each by a minute's running back at RPE6.
+> each by a minute of running back at RPE6.

 ### Saturday